neurotaxis/neurotaxis.github.io/blog/2026/hello_signal.md

 Minimal code for opening data and plotting signal(s) of interest.
 This includes extracting relevant signals, aligning timestamps, etc.
 This should be plain text that one can simply paste into a code editor and run.
-The clearer and more convincing the signal displayed the better.
-For instance, plotting a single spike train is worse than plotting several spike trains clearly responding to a stimulus presented in the dataset.
+The clearer and more convincing the signal displayed the better, for instance several neurons' spike trains clearly responding to a stimulus.

 #### 5. Outputs

-Visualizations expected from running the above.
-This is to confirm that the code was run correctly.
+Visualizations expected from running the above to confirm the everything is correct.

 #### 6. Notes